FROST-Server Documentation

 Authentication and Authorisation

 There are many ways to secure webservices.
-The most flexible one is to use an external reverse proxy.
-Since this can be tricky to set up, FROST offers some simple auth* options.
+The easiest one is to use an external reverse proxy.
+Since this can be tricky to set up and is limited in what it can do, FROST offers some simple auth* options.

 Auth* has to happen in two places: in the HTTP package and in the MQTT package.
 To make things flexible, authentication is handled by classes that implement an interface, just like the persistence backends.
 The interface to be implemented is de.fraunhofer.iosb.ilt.sta.util.AuthProvider.